CloudCanvas/cloudcanvas/WHEREIMAT.md

 ## TODO

-Expiry need to tick over without a refresh

-Lambda component needs to have a max limit with ellipsis Clicking onSelect on inspector should not toggfle it should just set selected Auto update
+Lambda component needs to have a max limit with ellipsis Title on minimal component menu to show org
 Auto scroll is affecting parent window.
-Ahhhhhhh mother fucker.
+Ahhhhhhh mother fucker. - Just use a scrollTo position Auto update

 ## Next release

 Launch browser (disabled if not authenticated)
 Launch a terminal (disabled if not authenticated)
 Edit a component's props

+Sometimes you have to build something to see if it works.

+The first iteration of Cloud Canvas has a few flaws I learned as I've used.

+I have a redesign I feel addresses these but I'll releaser what I have and see if the users have the same issues.

+# TODO

+Finish up LogEntry
+Web3 jobs
+Sensive AppSync issue